 I first came to know about him in a history class.
 There were a few facts mentioned about him in my history textbook and reading them.
 I felt an urge to research him, so I did.
 As a reader, what’s more fun of a way to explore someone than finding out a few books about him.
-I read quite some books about him and believe me.
-He is such an exciting personality to read about that you’ll never get tired of reading his biographies.
+I read quite some books about him and believe me he is such an exciting personality to read about.

 Leif Erikson was an explorer from Iceland who was supposedly the first European to set foot in the continent of North America, half a millennia before Christopher Columbus did.
 He is commonly known as ‘Leif the lucky.’
 His father, Erik the red, owns the credit for making a settlement out of Greenland.